cyanblur/FilteredStageLogger/FilteredStageLogger/Readme.md

 # Changelogs

+**1.0.10**

+- Opened indicators are now colored green
+- Item names are now colored by tier.
+This can be disabled in the config.
+Items can still be highlighted with this on, but the highlight will only show on the item's location
+- Fixed mountain shrine simulation

 **1.0.9**

 - Teleporter and Mountain shrine loot tracked.
 If the boss turns out to be a horde of many and the log says Boss Item, be warned it WILL be incorrect.